 Address and Telephone Number.
 Use your current address.
 If you are not from Northeast Ohio and are applying to an employer in your hometown area, include your permanent address or hometown address.
+It is acceptable to just list the city and state you reside in rather than the full address.
 Law firms are businesses in the community.
 They have civic pride and generally respond more favorably to locals.

 List one phone number.
-This can be your home or mobile number, but be sure it is the phone that you use and will answer.
-If you use a home number, be sure that you have some sort of voicemail or answering machine.
+This can be your mobile number but be sure it is the phone that you use and will answer.
 In this day and age, employers expect to be able to get in touch with you.
 They do not really want to leave voice messages and if they do, they expect a rapid response.
 If an employer cannot reach you before you have the job, how can they expect to reach you once you have the job?
 It is your duty to live up to and exceed the employer's expectations.

 Professionalism is the key and should be your constant compass.
 If you have small children at home who will answer the phone, do not use that number.
-While "cute" it is not professional for your 3 year old to answer the phone, babble at, and hang up on, a potential employer.
+While "cute" it is not professional for your 3-year-old to answer the phone, babble at, and hang up on, a potential employer.
 This same holds true for using a work number.
 It speaks volumes to your lack of professionalism to have potential employers call you at your current job.
 It makes the potential employer think, "will the applicant do that when they work here?"
 Further, most employers track or monitor phone usage, it can be serious as more and more employers consider wasting company time as stealing from the company.

-Regardless of what phone number you provide, make sure that you have a voicemail / answering machine greeting and that it is professional, polite, and warm.
-Nothing cute (i.e. kids or songs) or stupid (i.e. recording a greeting while out on a Friday night with your friends).
+Regardless of what phone number you provide, make sure that you have a voicemail greeting and that it is professional, polite, and warm.
+Nothing cute (i.e. kids or songs) or immature (i.e. recording a greeting while out on a Friday night with your friends).